julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 ## Controller atlases

-Both controller textures use the same cell layout.
+All controller textures use the same cell layout.
 This lets a mod replace only the artwork while FFNx keeps the action and controller mapping behavior consistent.

 | Row | Column 0 | Column 1 | Column 2 | Column 3 | Column 4 |
 | --- | --- | --- | --- | --- | --- |